How To Tune A Guitar For Beginners: Master Your Strings Like a Pro in No Time!

 One thing you’ll notice when trying to learn your favorite tunes is that the tunings will be much different than standard tuning.

-You will soon discover that the musicians you idolize will sometimes adjust their tuning to fit a vocalists range, comfort level with their fingers, to get an ‘edgier’ sound, or just because it sounds waaaay cooler!
-If it fits the vibe you’re aiming for, the sky’s the limit!
+Sometimes guitarists changed their tunings to get a darker ‘edgier’ sound, or just because it sounds waaaay cooler!
+If it fits the vibe you’re aiming for, the sky’s the limit man!

 And let me tell you, it’s a game-changer.
 Alternate tunings not only provide a breadth of new tonal landscapes but also inspire creativity and can make playing certain songs or styles much easier.